-The unique nature of cork is underappreciated!
+The unique nature of cork floor is underappreciated!

 All of us are aware of the cork used in bottles, many of us are familiar with decorative cork surfaces for floor, wall and ceilings.
 Perhaps someone has used shoes with cork soles or insoles…

-In the age of plastic and synthetic materials, no worthy replacement could be found for the core of navigation equipment made of cork which is salt water resistant and light, possessing great floating properties.
+In the age of plastic and synthetic materials, no worthy replacement could be found for the core of navigation equipment made of cork.
+Which is salt water resistant and light, possessing great floating properties.

 So, tell me: what exactly is cork?
 Is it just a bark of an oak tree or something more?